chemfiles/chemfiles.py/README.md

 # Do awesome things with the positions here !
 ```

+## Building the documentation

+In order to build the HTML documentation, run `make html` from the `doc` folder.
+The
+documentation will be placed into the `doc/_build/html` folder.

 ## Bug reports, feature requests

 Please report any bug you find and any feature you may want as a [github issue](https://github.com/chemfiles/chemfiles.py/issues/new).